Accommodations and English Learner Supports for US Students

 |Test Date||Testing Window|

-**Special testing is not available in New York or California, or outside of the US, US Territories, Puerto Rico, and Canada for the July Testing Window.
+*Special testing is not available in New York or California for the July Testing Window.

 ACT will treat all information you provide to support your request as confidential and will use it solely to determine your eligibility for accommodations and English learner supports.
 Details about your test accommodations and English learner supports will be shared only with the testing staff and will not be released to anyone else, including your chosen score report recipients.
 The only exceptions are for those instances in which an examinee’s accommodation/supports-related documents and information are the subject of a subpoena or other court order, or an enforceable request from a government entity.

 |Preparing for the ACT Test - Special Testing (PDF)||Provided free of charge specifically for examinees taking the ACT through Special testing who plan to use an alternate format test.|